-Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

+If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.

-If you use tobacco and have been diagnosed with a tobacco- related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

-There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-Special Supplemental Benefits for the Chronically III Healthy Foods and Utilities Allowance You are eligible for this benefit if you meet the following: have been diagnosed with Cardiovascular Disorders, Chronic Heart Failure or Diabetes, have a high risk of hospitalization or other adverse health outcomes, and require intensive care coordination.
+There is no coinsurance. copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

+Special Supplemental Benefits for the Chronically III Healthy Foods and Utilities Allowance

+You are eligible for this benefit if you meet the following:

+- 1) have been diagnosed with Cardiovascular Disorders, Chronic Heart Failure or Diabetes. - 2) have a high risk of hospitalization or other adverse health outcomes, and - 3) require intensive care coordination.

 Eligible members will receive this benefit for the first 90 days of their effective date.
 To continue receiving the benefit, you must complete a health risk assessment (HRA) telephonically or through an Annual Wellness Visit.

-Returning Zing Members with Continuous Membership from 2024 into 2025: Must complete an HRA by the last day of the month that your annual HRA is due.
-New Zing Members Effective 1/1/25 and After: Must complete an HRA within 90 days after your effective date.
+- Returning Zing Members with Continuous Membership from 2024 into 2025: Must complete an HRA by the last day of the month that your annual HRA is due. - New Zing Members Effective 1/1/25 and After: Must complete an HRA within 90 days after your effective date.

 IMPORTANT: If you have not completed an HRA within the required time limit, your benefit allowance will be discontinued.
+However, once you complete the HRA, the benefit allowance will be reinstated for use.

+Please contact Customer Service for more information.

-However, once you complete the HRA, the benefit allowance will be reinstated for use. \$0 copay for Special Supplemental Benefits for the Chronically III You have a \$166 combined monthly allowance to spend on plan approved OTC items, non-prescription medications, products, healthy foods, and utilities.
+\$0 copay for Special Supplemental Benefits for the Chronically Ill

+You have a \$174 combined monthly allowance to spend on plan approved OTC items, non-prescription medications, products, healthy foods, and utilities.